 If the problem is prompted by a red circle, there is a high probability that it is hung and the file needs to be deleted/restored.
 The situation depends on which file has the problem and what code has been added.
 If it's a file like readme, delete it directly, if it's a file like index.php, login.php, etc., download a brand new wordpress installation package and extract it, paste the corresponding file inside to overwrite the file that was hung, and clean up all the cache.

-(4) If this happens, it is blocked by the firewall by mistake.
-Check the box "I am certain this is a false positive", then click "Allowlist This Action", and finally refresh the page to restore normal.
+FAQ4: If the following picture appears, it is blocked by the firewall by mistake.
+Directly check the box "I am certain this is a false positive", then click "Allowlist This Action", and finally refresh the page to return to normal.

 The backend login is controlled by the wp-login.php file, the login is not up the first time to the root of the site to check the source code of this file, found that more than ten lines of malicious code was added.
 I copied wp-login.php from the health site and overwritten it, and the login page returned to normal.